sgl-project/sglang/README.md

 ## Citation And Acknowledgment
 ```
-@misc{zheng2023efficiently,
+@misc{zheng2024sglang,
-      title={Efficiently Programming Large Language Models using SGLang},
+      title={SGLang: Efficient Execution of Structured Language Model Programs},
-      author={Lianmin Zheng and Liangsheng Yin and Zhiqiang Xie and Jeff Huang and Chuyue Sun and Cody Hao Yu and Shiyi Cao and Christos Kozyrakis and Ion Stoica and Joseph E. Gonzalez and Clark Barrett and Ying Sheng},
+      author={Lianmin Zheng and Liangsheng Yin and Zhiqiang Xie and Chuyue Sun and Jeff Huang and Cody Hao Yu and Shiyi Cao and Christos Kozyrakis and Ion Stoica and Joseph E. Gonzalez and Clark Barrett and Ying Sheng},
-      year={2023},
+      year={2024},
       eprint={2312.07104},
       archivePrefix={arXiv},
       primaryClass={cs.AI}